silx-kit/pyFAI/doc/source/index.rst

 Unlike interpolation, this re-distribution conserves the signal, its variance and can be used for other types of transformation like distortion correction.

-Since, the alignement of the beam, of the sample and of the detector can never be perfect, pyFAI tries to cope with it by calibrating their relative position using a reference sample material (called calibrant).
+Since the alignment of the beam, the sample and the detector can never be perfect, pyFAI tries to cope with it by calibrating their relative position using a reference sample material (called calibrant).
 After calibration, the geometry can be saved in a *poni-file* and used to perform azimuthal averaging